- Why Regular Data Recovery Tools Can’t Restore Files from RAID

 By regularly performing data integrity checks, you can detect and resolve any data corruption or errors early on, reducing the risk of data loss.
 It is recommended to schedule regular data scrubbing on your NAS to ensure the integrity of your data.

-Although NAS Rack Station RS810RP+ / RS810+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS Rack Station RS810RP+ / RS810+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 -